smapiot/Piral.Blazor/README.md

 ## Running and debugging the pilet :rocket:

-From your blazor project folder, run your pilet via the piral CLI:
+From your blazor project folder, run your pilet via the Piral CLI:

 ```sh
 npx pilet debug --base ../piral~/<project-name>